-An interesting and varied route.
-The trail passes first through the Djurgården park with old hardwood forests where the queens and princesses took their morning walks, King Gustav V had Tullgarn as his summer residence.
+An interesting and varied section.
+The trail passes first through the Djurgården park with old hardwood forests where the queens and princesses took their morning walks, not to mention King Gustav V who had Tullgarn as his summer residence.

-The trail passes Tullbotorp that until October 2009 was a field station of the University of Stockholm.
-The station consists of an old school building and was used mainly to education in biology.
+The trail passes Tullbotorp that until October 2009 was a field station belonging to Stockholm University.
+The station consists of an old school building and was used mainly for biology instruction.

-The walk continues for about 5 km to the nature reserve of the Näset, which is worth a visit.
-At the tip of Näsudden is a beautifully situated resting place.
+The walk continues for about 5 km to the nature reserve of Näset, which is worth a visit.
+At the tip of Näsudden Point is a beautifully situated resting place.

-From Näset, you have about 3 km to the next landmark, an impressive fort, overlooking Mörkö and Pålsundet.
-An information board gives a nice picture of the castle once looked like.
+From Näset, you have about 3 km to the next landmark, an impressive ancient fort, overlooking Mörkö and Pålsundet.
+An information board gives a nice picture of what the castle once looked like.

-The walk continues in alternating woodland, passing an ancient burial ground before coming down a road that continues over Mörkö Bridge to Kasholmen.
+The walk continues through varied woodland, passing an ancient burial ground before coming down to a road that continues over Mörkö Bridge to Kasholmen.